apache/airflow/docs/concepts.rst

-Note that using tasks with ``depends_on_past=True`` downstream from ``BranchPythonOperator`` is logically unsound as ``skipped`` status will invariably lead to block tasks that depend on their past successes.
+Note that using tasks with ``depends_on_past=True`` downstream from ``BranchPythonOperator`` is logically unsound as ``skipped`` status will invariably lead to blocked tasks that depend on their past success.
-``skipped`` states propagates where all directly upstream tasks are ``skipped``.
+``skipped`` states propagate where any directly upstream task is ``skipped``.

 If you want to skip some tasks, keep in mind that you can't have an empty